 - Stay to the inside if you want to go slow, stay to the outside if you want to go fast.

 - Never stop in traffic.
-Stop in an area with no traffic.
+Stop and do dry work in an area with no traffic.
 Groom and apply boots in areas with no traffic.

 - A rider must be in control of his/her horse at all times.

 - Look before leaving or entering traffic.
 Yield to lopers.

 - Do not exercise horses or train young horses when there is limited space in the loping area.